 Student Disability Services (SDS) engages in an interactive process with each student and reviews requests for accommodations on an individualized, case-by-case basis.
 Depending on the nature and functional limitations of a student’s documented disability, the student may be eligible to receive academic accommodations.
 The following are essential to consider your request for accommodation:

-If you have questions, need more information, or if you would like to schedule an appointment call (512) 448-8561, email, or stop by Moody Hall 155.
+If you have questions or if you would like to set up a brief 15-minute informational meeting with our office, please call (512) 448-8561, email, or stop by Moody Hall 102.

 What Are Accommodations?